 3. Write no more than one page analyzing the indicators in the table.
 Which are the key to understanding your country's place in international politics?

 One page of your paper should be comprised of the table.
 The analysis of the table of indicators is a second page.
-Finally, the last item (#4) should take up no less than three pages.
-Thus, your paper will be no less than five pages long (note: five pages is not four and a half).
-See "Instructions for all writing assignments" below
+Finally, the last item (#4) should take up no less than two pages.
+Thus, your paper will be no less than four pages long (note: four pages is not three and a half).
+NOTE: See "Instructions for all writing assignments" below.

 Preparation for Simulation